NYU-CDS-Capstone-44/us-court-partisan-bias/README.md

 ### lc_preprocessing: preprocess lower court data for inference and analysis
 1.)
 Follow the instructions in the README in data_preprocessing/lc_preprocessing which outlines the order to run lower court preprocessing files
 <br>2.)
-Output will be about 9 csv files which are a broken up version of the bulk lower court data to speed up inference
+Output will be about 9 csv files which are a broken up version of the bulk lower court data to speed up inference: e.g. lower_court_chunk_1.csv

 ## models